rafaelmartins/kicad-export-gerber-mill/README.md

 - Export bottom copper layer Gerber, relative to auxiliar origin axis.
 - Export outline layer Gerber, relative to auxiliar origin axis.
 - Export Excellon drill files (PTH and NPTH), relative to auxiliar origin axis.
+- Save a copy of patched Kicad PCB file.

-It is recommended to validate the output files with a Gerber viewer.
+It is recommended to validate the output files with a Gerber viewer and/or the exported Kicad PCB file.
 The script won't change the original Kicad PCB file.

 ## Limitations